rackerlabs/design-system/_component_design/choice-tiles.md

 #### Single-select interactions

-A single-select interaction is one where the user ....
-XXX
+A single-select interaction is analogous to radios where the user can only select one choice tile at a time.

-**Default Interaction**: Like with multi-select, when the user first views the choice tile selector, all tiles are presented in the default state unless a preferred choice is preselected.
+In the default state, the user can click any of the choice tiles.
+You can construct choices tiles so that one of the options is selected by default.
+The user can then make another selection, if necessary.
+When the user selects an option, the previously selected choice tile becomes deselected and all remaining tiles change to the subdued state.
+The subdued state reinforces that only one choice tile can be selected.

-**After Selection**: To illustrate that only one selection can be made at a time, the remaining tiles change to the subdued state after a selection is made.
+All unselected choice tiles change to the hover state as the user scrolls over the choice tile.

-**Change selection**: If a user wants to change their selection, the subdued state changes to the hover state on hover.
+Saved credit card payment information is a common single-select use case.

 {% endcolumn %}